danielcbright/chef-examples/role_cookbook_model.md

 And that is a very true statement!
 It doesn't, unless this process is applied to every cookbook you and your team develop.
-By setting the environment pin to only care about the Role Cookbook version, you're trusting that pinning will be handled in subsequent cookbooks.
+By setting the environment pin to only care about the Role Cookbook version, **you're trusting that pinning will be handled in subsequent cookbooks**.
 There are some simple methods that can be done to automate this process, and even reject uploading a cookbook to the Chef Server unless it has dependency versions defined.

-... more to come
+## Planning For the Role Cookbook Model

+Regardless of where you're starting from, I recommend setting up a [greenfield](https://en.wikipedia.org/wiki/Greenfield_project) for development and testing of this new method.
+I also recommend not attempting to migrate existing Chef environments within themselves, but rather, when possible, create a new environment to move things into.
+This will give you a clean, clear path to _done_, and also prevent you from muddying the waters by mixing new with old practices.